StuPro-TOSCAna/TOSCAna/docs/dev/cli/cli-commands.md

 ![Class Diagram](img/example_usage.png)
 ***Note:*** Example usage of the CLI for Platform Informations

-## Change API Url
+## Change API Endpoint
 After you executed the CLI at least once, a config file named `cli.properties` can be found in the created toscana folder.
-There you can change the API Url to fit your required Url.
+There you can change the API Endpoint to fit your provided REST API Endpoint.

 The folder can be found for Unix Systems at:
 `$HOME/.config/toscana/`